FarFromLittle/Questline/docs/api.md

 `myQuest:IsCanceled(player:Player):boolean`

-Checks if the quest is canceled for the *player*.
+Checks if the quest is canceled for the player.

+A questline that has been cancelled can be re-assigned.

 |Parameter|Type    |Default     |Description
 |--------:|:------:|:----------:|:----------